-The data also shows that more than 60% of the agricultural officers report providing information on improved bananas, with shares being high in all regions except Northern.
-It seems likely therefore that very low adoption rates of improved matooke, revealed through the DNA fingerprinting results, are not necessarily due to lack of attention by extension officers.
-Finally, of the five crops, information on OFSP is the least common but even so, there is still a majority of extension agents mentioning it.
+The data also show that more than 60% of the agricultural officers report providing information on improved bananas, with shares being high in all regions except Northern.
+It seems likely, therefore, that very low adoption rates of improved matooke, revealed through the DNA fingerprinting results, are not necessarily due to lack of attention by extension officers.
+Finally, of the five crops, information on OFSP is the least common, but even so, a majority of extension agents mention it.
 The NSDS does not include a similar question for groundnut.